 In the state where you wish to operate your LLC, you must file articles of organization.
 The information required in this document varies from state to state.
 Common details requested by most states include:

 - Name and address of your registered agent

 4. Create an Operating Agreement

-Although not usually required by the state, having an operating agreement is extremely important for ensuring your business is run the way you want it to be.
+Although not usually required by the state, having an LLC Operating Agreement is extremely important for ensuring your business is run the way you want it to be.
 It serves to define the roles and responsibilities of your farm LLC’s owners and managers.
 Also, it documents your LLC members’ ownership interests, profit distribution rules, rules for handling disputes between members, and other important details.
 In the case of a family-owned farm LLC, you’ll want to consider including rules for handling certain life-impacting events, such as births, deaths, marriages, and divorces.
-For example, you might want to have your operating agreement establish that the birth of a child automatically provides member status to that newborn or identify a future class of membership for grandchildren born into the family.
+For example, you might want to have your Operating Agreement establish that the birth of a child automatically provides member status to that newborn or identify a future class of membership for grandchildren born into the family.

-A thorough operating agreement will help prevent misunderstandings and ensure everyone follows the same protocols.
-In fact, your operating agreement might even call for penalties on members who do not follow the rules.
+A thorough Operating Agreement will help prevent misunderstandings and ensure everyone follows the same protocols.
+In fact, your agreement might even call for penalties on members who do not follow the rules.